mvrck96/NewsBuddy/designdoc/designdoc.md

 # ML System Design Doc - NewsBuddy

 ## 1. Goals and prerequisites
 ### 1.1.
 Product development motivation

+- To understand which news had positive and negative effect on the subject
+- To develop the tool for news sentiment analysis

 ### 1.2.
 Business requirements and constraints